Error301-Team/freeLancerJo-backend/README.md

 - delete request done by delete /deleteJob/{id} and choosing the Job to be deleting by putting the Jobid in the url

 - update Job  request done by patch /updateJob/{id} and a body for the Job data based on the Job Schema

+## Did auth0 call function to call if the use is authenticated